davepagurek/Duchamp/README.md

 # Duchamp
-Creates a "Nude Descending Staircase"-like image given a video or image sequence
+Creates a "Nude Descending Staircase"-like image given an image sequence